jhostyk/jhostyk.github.io/SeferSimilarityMap.md

 In the 929 selected sections, there are 39995 unique words. ngram size: 2
 Removing 156551 ngrams that only appear in one section.
-In the 929 selected sections, there are 28101 unique words. ngram size: 3
+In the 929 selected sections, there are 28101 unique ngrams. ngram size: 3
 Removing 215330 ngrams that only appear in one section.
-In the 929 selected sections, there are 15003 unique words. made matrix; now embedding
+In the 929 selected sections, there are 15003 unique ngrams.
 </pre>
 </div>
 </div>